-You might choose to boost your repayments now, so that you can enjoy that feeling of freedom even quicker than you thought.
-You might bring forward the overseas holiday you’ve been promising yourself, or help your children complete their education.
+You might wish to boost your repayments now, so that you can enjoy the freedom of being mortgage-free.
+This could help bring forward the overseas holiday you’ve been promising yourself, or help your children complete their education.

 1. Open an offset account